iamvivekmane/frontend/README.md

 The repository is organized into the following directories:

 - **HTML**: Contains foundational HTML files covering various topics and exercises.
-- **CSS**: Includes stylesheets and related resources to enhance the visual presentation of web pages.
+- **CSS**: Contains stylesheets and related resources to enhance the visual presentation of web pages.
-- **JavaScript**: Currently started learning JavaScript.
+- **JavaScript**: Contains core concepts such as variables, functions, control flow, events, and DOM manipulation